 Legislative Sessions

-NH LAKES works with New Hampshire legislators, state agency staff, and partners, to submit and support bills that will help restore and preserve our lakes.!
-While NH LAKES takes strong positions of support or opposition on some bills, we also track a large number of bills as they move through the legislative process, so we can respond if they become important to our cause.
+NH LAKES works with New Hampshire legislators, state agency staff, and partners to submit and support bills that will help restore and preserve our lakes.
+While NH LAKES takes strong positions of support or opposition on some bills, we also track many bills as they move through the legislative process, so we can respond if they become essential to our cause.
 Learn more about some of the bills we support and track.

 We give lakes a voice at the State House and help advance lake-friendly policy.

-See what happened with bill NH LAKES tracked in previous New Hampshire Legislative Sessions:
+See what happened with bills NH LAKES tracked in previous New Hampshire Legislative Sessions:

 House Bill 325: requires boaters to use AIS prevention technologies at public boat access facilities, if they are available.
 This important addition to existing clean and drain requirements will further help to prevent the spread of AIS in New Hampshire by encouraging boat access facility owners to invest in AIS prevention technologies.